luizbgomide/sovereign/feats.md

 You have an unusual gift for saving Mortally Wounded allies and quickening the natural recovery of the wounded in your care.

 - **Level 1**: Gain Heal as a bonus skill.
-You may attempt to stabilize one Mortally Wounded adjacent person per round as an On Turn action.
+You may attempt to stabilize one Mortally Wounded adjacent person per round as a Free action.
 When rolling Heal skill checks, roll 3d6 and drop the lowest die.
 You heal twice as many hit points as usual when applying first aid after a battle.
 - **Level 2**: Your curative gifts count as magical healing.
 You can heal 1d6+Heal skill in damage to an adjacent wounded ally as a Main Action, potentially reviving them without any lingering Frailty.
 Each such application of healing adds 1 System Strain to the target, and the gift cannot be used on targets already at their maximum System Strain.

 ## Henchkeeper